praptisharma28/Solana-Real-time-Transaction-Indexer/README.md

 A high-performance, real-time Solana blockchain indexer that streams live transaction data and stores it in PostgreSQL for analytics and monitoring.

+For a full guide on indexer, read my blog here: [Indexing on Solana: A Complete Guide to Deposits, Withdrawals, Memos, and Security](https://medium.com/@praptii/indexing-on-solana-a-complete-guide-to-deposits-withdrawals-memos-and-security-4ecb2d2f3f69)

 ## What It Does

 Stream live Solana blockchain data → Filter & Process → Store in Database → Real-time Analytics